dankelley/oce-issues/431/README.md

 Test a trial method for calculating R-style breaks/col given a one-to-one mapping between value and colour.
 The results look promising.

+## 431C.R

+Based on the above (mainly 431B.R) write colormapGMT(), which calculates breaks and col from the data returned from readGMT().
+I suppose colormapGMT() should read be able to the GMT files directly, but for now I am focussing on the break/col calculation.